 Those who preside at the Lord's Supper in Union Presbyterian Seminary sponsored services must be ministers of Word and Sacrament ordained by a recognized denominational body.
-The chaplain will provide details and suggested orders of service for communion to those officiating.
+The Student Life Office will provide details and suggested orders of service for communion to those officiating.
 Worship leaders may invite other baptized Christians to participate in the distribution of the elements.